 You can always try to boost your metabolism at any age.
 However, how you do this now differs from person to person.
 A specific approach may be better suited for you and the other one for your friend.

 So, speak to a professional before adopting any method to boost your metabolic rate.
 Below is more insight on how to speed up metabolism after 50 and before that.

 How To Speed Up Metabolism After 50: Understanding Metabolism

 Although this term is quite popular, most people cannot accurately define it.
 Metabolism is a process in which your body converts your meals and drinks into energy.
 During this process, the body burns calories to supply the body with enough energy for its proper functioning.

 There is a misconception that you can only burn calories when you are awake.
 It is false.
 Your body burns calories even when you are sleeping.
-It is due to the mere fact that your body still needs the energy to regulate your respiration and blood circulation.
+It is due to the mere fact that your body still needs the energy to regulate your respiration (breathing) and blood circulation.

 How To Speed Up Metabolism After 50: Factors Affecting Your Metabolism

 Your basal metabolic rate is determined by three crucial factors.
 These include: